 2 Georg Emil Wilhelm Begemann was born in 1843, and studied classical, German and comparative philology.
 He was made a mason in 1879 at Rostock, Mecklenburg, where he resided.
-In 1895 he moved to Berlin, dying in 1914.
-Immediately after his initiation he became keenly interested in the archæological and historical side of freemasonry, and more particularly in the Old Charges, and when still a very young mason was elected, in 1888, Provincial Grand Master of Mecklenburg under the Grand National Lodge of Berlin, an office to which he was re-elected twice, and which he continued to hold until his removal to Berlin in 1895.
+In 1895 he moved to Berlin, dving in 1914.
+Immediately after his initiation he became keenly interested in the archeological and historical side of freemasonry, and more particularly in the Old Charges, and when still a very young mason was elected, in 1888, Provincial Grand Master of Mecklenburg under the Grand National Lodge of Berlin, an office to which he was re-elected twice, and which he continued to hold until his removal to Berlin in 1895.
 He was elected a member of the Correspondence Circle of the Quatuor Coronati Lodge in 1887 and remained a member until his death.
-His principal masonic publications were Vorgeschichte und Anfänge der Freimaurerei in England, vol. i, 1909; vol. ii, 1910; Vorgeschichte und Anfänge der Freimaurerei in Irland, 1911; Vorgeschichte und Anfänge der Freimaurerei in Irland, 1911; Vorgeschichte und Anfänge der Freimaurerei in English, or refer to them more familiarly as the English History, the Irish History and the Scottish Pre-history.
+His principal masonic publications were Vorgeschichte und Anfänge der Freimaurerei in England, vol. i, 1909; vol. ii, 1910; Vorgeschichte und Anfänge der Freimaurerei in Irland, 1911; Vorgeschichte und Anfänge der Freimaurerei in Irland, 1911; Vorgeschichte und Anfänge der Freimaurerei in Irland, 1911; Vorgeschichte und Anfänge der Freimaurerei in Irland, vol. i, 1909; vol. ii, 1910; Vorgeschichte und Anfänge der Freimaurerei in Irland, 1911; Vorgeschichte und Anfänge der Freimaurerei in Irland, 1911; Vorgeschichte und Anfänge der Freimaurerei in Irland, vol. i, 1914.
+In quoting these publications in our paper, we translate the titles into English, or refer to them more familiarly as the English History, the Irish History and the Scottish Pre-history.

 to England, so as to make them available to English readers, and it was only the untimely death of Bro.
 E. H. Dring which prevented the publication by Messrs.
-Bernard Quaritch of that translation.
-Even at this date we venture to bring the valuable work done by Begemann to the notice of the Brethren, not in a formal and detailed review, but by way of an attempt to assess the History as a contribution to masonic studies, and to give the author his due position among masonic historians.2
+Bernard Quaritch of that translation.1 Even at this date we venture to bring the valuable work done by Begemann to the notice of the Brethren, not in a formal and detailed review, but by way of an attempt to assess the History as a contribution to masonic studies, and to give the author his due position among masonic historians.2

 Begemann had been contributing papers to masonic journals and publishing masonic pamphlets for some twenty years, when in 1909 the first volume of his History of Freemasonry appeared in print, the author at that time being 66 years of age.
 In the preface he explained that he planned to devote two volumes to England (one to the Pre-history and one to the Foundation and Development of Grand Lodge to 1813), one volume to Scotland and Ireland, one to France and one to Sweden.
 The second English volume appeared in 1910; in 1911 a small volume on the Pre-history and Beginnings of Freemasonry in Ireland was published, and in 1914 a large volume on the Old Scottish Operative Lodges, which, according to the preface, was to be followed by a second volume on the Beginnings of Freemasonry in Scotland.
 Neither the second Scottish volume nor the volumes on France and Sweden have ever been published.
-Thus his History of Freemasonry, as Begemann planned it, remains incomplete.
-Even had he lived long enough to finish his great work, it would nevertheless have been very far from covering the whole ground, as conceived by present-day English masonic students.
+Thus his History Even had he of Freemasonry, as Begemann planned it, remains incomplete. lived long enough to finish his great work, it would nevertheless have been very far from covering the whole ground, as conceived by present-day English masonic students.